 This page is a resource for finding research and education awards made by private foundations, public charities, and community foundations.
 Consult agency websites for more detailed information.
 Find more funding opportunities by going to the Pivot funding opportunities database, selecting “Sponsor Type,” then selecting “Private Foundation” and/or “Other Nonprofit.”

 UC Berkeley Corporate and Foundation Relations also provides assistance to the campus community.

 - Foundation Directory Online (FDO): This research tool and service of the Foundation Center includes grantmaker profiles, grant information, maps and charts, 990 forms and much more.
 FDO is available at UC Berkeley, based on the campus subscription provided by the Library.
-(Access through VPN required.)
+(Access through VPN required from off campus.)

 - Philanthropy News Digest RFPs: Philanthropy News Digest publishes RFPs and notices of awards as a free service for grant-making organizations and nonprofits.

 - Northern California Grantmakers: NGC brings together foundations, nonprofit organizations, government, and business to tackle the region’s most pressing social issues.

 - Grantmakers for Education: GFE is the nation’s largest and most diverse network of education grantmakers dedicated to improving educational outcomes and increasing opportunities for all learners.

 - Clorox Company Foundation: The foundation focuses on programs that support cultural arts, K-12 education with a focus on STEM and literacy, urban farming and youth development.
 It serves the communities surrounding the Oakland, California, headquarters as well as those surrounding remote offices and manufacturing facilities.

 - Carl Gellert and Celia Berta Gellert Foundation: The Foundation promotes religious, charitable, scientific, literary, and educational activities in the nine counties of the greater San Francisco Bay Area.